 Where to Stay in New Orleans

-There are tonnes of great places to stay when you are trying to see New Orleans in 3 days.
+There are tonnes of great places to stay during 3 days in New Orleans.

 Whether you are on a budget and looking for dorm-style accommodations or celebrating a special occasion and looking for a hotel with a more upscale feel, you will have options.